jurgonaut/scrapy-reddit/README.md

 - add the client id and secret in settings.py
 - add your reddit credentials in settings.py or with env variables
 - run the command "scrapy crawl reddit" while inside the project
-- check the results in pah XLSX_PATH (settings.py)
+- check the results in path XLSX_PATH (settings.py)

 ## Extending the script